-What is seniors’ health insurance?
+What is health insurance for seniors?

-What does seniors’ health insurance cover?
+What does health insurance for seniors cover?

 Cover for these types of conditions are typically found within higher level hospital or extras policies.
-Keep in mind that waiting periods usually apply before you can make a claim for certain treatments, including up to 12 months for pre-existing conditions.
+Keep in mind waiting periods usually apply before you can make a claim for certain treatments, including up to 12 months for pre-existing conditions.

 Hospital cover

 A Gold tier policy offers the highest level of hospital cover available, followed by Silver.
-These two top-tier policies must include cover for some of the following hospital treatments, which may suit your needs as a senior:
+These two top-tier policies must include cover for some of the following hospital treatments, which may suit your needs as a senior.

 - Heart and vascular system